New firewall behavior

 Changes introduced in version 4.2.4

-- Hardening of operating system - Only shell scripts are allowed, but they must be explicitly called by the interpreter, e.g., sh script.sh instead of ./script.sh.
+- Hardening of the operating system - Only shell scripts are allowed, but they must be explicitly called up by the interpreter (e.g., sh script.sh instead of ./script.sh).

-- Hardening of operating system - For scripts run from the event scheduler (eventd), the interpreter must be added for each task described in the configuration file of the event scheduler.
+- Hardening of the operating system - For scripts launched through the event scheduler (eventd), the interpreter must be added for each task described in the event scheduler configuration file.

 - Stealth mode - SNS firewalls in factory configuration are no longer in stealth mode by default.

-- IPSec DR mode - New warnings are displayed in the Messages widget on the dashboard when the IPSec DR mode is enabled.
+- IPsec DR mode - New warnings now appear in the Messages widget of the dashboard when IPsec DR mode is enabled.

-- IPSec DR mode - Fixing an anomaly in the implementation of ECDSA based on Brainpool 256 elliptic curves makes it impossible to set up IPSec tunnels in DR mode based on ECDSA and Brainpool 256 elliptic curves between a firewall in version SNS 4.2.1 or SNS 4.2.2 and a firewall in version SNS 4.2.4 or higher.
+- IPsec DR mode - After fixing an anomaly in the implementation of the ECDSA algorithm based on Brainpool 256 elliptic curves, IPsec tunnels could no longer be set up in DR mode, based on ECDSA and Brainpool 256 elliptic curves, between firewalls in SNS version 4.2.1 or SNS 4.2.2 and firewalls in SNS version 4.2.4 (or higher).

-- Active Update - For clients that use internal mirror sites, Active Update packets hosted on your own servers must be updated so that packets signed by the new certification authority are used.
+- Active Update - For clients who use internal mirror sites, you need to update the Active Update packets hosted on their own servers so that packets signed by the new certification authority are used.

-- Stormshield Management Center agent - On SNS firewalls managed via SMC, if the link with the SMC server cannot be set up within 30 seconds after a configuration is restored, the previous configuration will be restored.
+- Stormshield Management Center agent - On SNS firewalls managed via SMC in version 3.0, if the link with the SMC server cannot be set up within 30 seconds after a configuration is restored, the previous configuration will be restored.

-- Logs - The storage of all log types on disk, including connections, has been enabled again by default on firewalls in factory configuration.
+- Logs - The possibility of storing all types of logs on a disk (including connection logs) has been enabled again by default on firewalls in factory configuration

 Changes introduced in version 4.2.2